 Maj.
 Robert Green, USMC

-Major Robert B. Green, USMC, is in his second season as the Director of Player Development.
-He will assist Coach Niumatalolo and the officer representatives with professional development and molding of Navy football players to assume future positions of leadership in the Navy and Marine Corps.
+Major Robert B. Green, USMC, is in his third season as the Director of Player Development assisting coach Niumatalolo and the officer representatives with professional development and molding of Navy football players to assume future positions of leadership in the Navy and Marine Corps.

 Green is a 1998 graduate of the Naval Academy where he was a four-year letterwinner and three-year starter on the football team as a defensive back.
 During the 1996 campaign Navy fashioned its best record since 1978 at 9-3 and registered a 42-38 victory over California in the Aloha Bowl.
 Consequently, Green was named to the Blue-Gray All-Star Football Classic and was an All-Independent selection.

 Major Green was born and raised in Atlanta, Ga., where he attended Booker T. Washington High School.
 After graduation, Major Green attended the Naval Academy Preparatory School in Newport, R.I. before moving on to the Naval Academy.
 He was commissioned a Second Lieutenant in the Marine Corps in May 1998, having completed his undergraduate education at the Naval Academy.

 Following The Basic School and the Logistics Officer Course, he was assigned to 9th Communication Battalion, I Marine Expeditionary Force Headquarters Group in July 1999.
 During this tour, Major Green served as the S-4 Alpha, Maintenance Management Officer, and Headquarters Company Commander.

 Ordered to Okinawa in June 2002, Major Green was transferred to Marine Aviation Logistics Squadron 36, 1st Marine Aircraft Wing, Camp Futenma, Japan, where he served as the S-4 Officer.